osbornep8/OpenCV_BeginnerProjects/README.md

 # OpenCV_BeginnerProjects
-A collection of basic face and eye detection programs (in Python)
+A collection of programs (in Python) using OpenCV library